Written by Scribendi

-Answering the question will involve explaining the context and using substantial citations so that the reader can follow the logic and be convinced of the author's findings.
-The results (be they positive or negative) will also open the door for countless other studies.
+Answering the question will involve explaining the context and using many sources so that the reader can follow the logic and be convinced of the author's findings.
+The results (be they positive or negative) will also open the door to countless other studies.

-"If something is wrong, fix it if you can.
+If something is wrong, fix it if you can.
 But train yourself not to worry.
-Worry never fixes anything." – Ernest Hemingway.
+Worry never fixes anything.

-How do you turn something that won't help your research into something that can?
-Start by taking a step back and asking yourself what you are expected to produce.
+How do you turn something that won't help your research into something that will?
+Start by taking a step back and asking what you are expected to produce.
 While there are any number of fascinating subjects out there, a grant paying you to examine income disparity in Japan is not going to warrant an in-depth discussion of South American farming pollution.

-If you already have a question that is relevant to your topic but has flaws, identify the issues, and see if they can be addressed.
+If you already have a question that is relevant to your topic but has flaws, identify the issues and see if they can be addressed.
 In addition, if your question is too broad, try to narrow it down enough to make your research feasible.

 If all else fails, you can use the flawed question as a subtopic and try to find a better question that fits your goals and expectations.

-When you have your early work edited, do not be surprised if you are told that your research question requires revision.
-Quite often, results or the lack thereof can force a researcher to shift their focus, examining a less significant topic—or a different facet of a known issue—because the testing conducted did not produce the expected result.
+When you have your early work edited, don't be surprised if you are told that your research question requires revision.
+Quite often, results or the lack thereof can force a researcher to shift their focus and examine a less significant topic—or a different facet of a known issue—because testing did not produce the expected result.